Getting organized, setting up systems, automating your business… it’s the unglamorous part of running a design business.

 When you know who you're working with, what stage you're at in each project, and you have systems and automations set up in your design business, you then have more time and energy for the bigger goals in your life and business.

-Before I got organized, I didn't have time for anything but work.
+Before I organized my freelance business, I didn't have time for anything but work.
 Hobbies were a thing of the past!

 But now that I'm streamlined and organized, I've freed up time to: